subhammoha/EBD_DATA_Transmission/README.md

 ## 📁 Contents

 - JSON & CSV templates for Single Family and Multifamily projects
-- A Postman Collection for sending Create and Update API calls
+- Postman Collection and Environmental variable for sending Create and Update API calls
 - Instructions for authentication, setup, and usage

 ## Directory Structure